Citation, DOI and article data

-Pneumonectomy is the complete surgical removal of the lung.
-It is most commonly performed for a primary lung malignancy.
+Pneumonectomy is a radical lung surgery involving complete surgical removal of the lung.
+It is most commonly performed for primary lung malignancy.
 The lung is removed in its entirety providing the patient has adequate pulmonary reserve from the contralateral lung.

 Recognized post-pneumonectomy complications include:

 The typical course of possible appearances on imaging following pneumonectomy are:

 - acutely, there is partial filling of the hemithorax with a combination of fluid, air/gas and contralateral lung and mediastinum